Murphy v. National Collegiate Athletic Association: Opinion of the Court

 Field preemption, the third type of preemption, occurs when federal regulation of a "'field' of regulation [is] so comprehensive[] that it has left no room for supplementary state legislation."
-The Court noted that even it used the same sort of abbreviated description as Congress has done in express preemption, such as involved in Morales, in a 2015 case in which the Court described field preemption: "Congress has forbidden the State to take action in the field that the federal statute pre-empts."
+The Court noted that it had used the same sort of abbreviated description as Congress had done in express preemption, such as involved in Morales, in a 2015 case in which the Court described field preemption: "Congress has forbidden the State to take action in the field that the federal statute pre-empts."
 However, "in substance, field preemption does not involve congressional commands to the States", but "like all other forms of preemption, it concerns a clash between a constitutional exercise of Congress's legislative power and conflicting state law."
-The Court then explained why preemption was not applicable to the PASPA provision prohibiting states from authorizing sports betting:
+The Court then explained why it held that preemption was not applicable to the PASPA provision prohibiting states from authorizing sports betting:

 In sum, regardless of the language sometimes used by Congress and this Court, every form of preemption is based on a federal law that regulates the conduct of private actors, not the States.
 Once this is understood, it is clear that the PASPA provision prohibiting state authorization of sports gambling is not a preemption provision because there is no way in which this provision can be understood as a regulation of private actors.
 It certainly does not confer any federal rights on private actors interested in conducting sports gambling operations.
 (It does not give them a federal right to engage in sports gambling.)
 Nor does it impose any federal restrictions on private actors.
 If a private citizen or company started a sports gambling operation, either with or without state authorization, §3702(1) would not be violated and would not provide any ground for a civil action by the Attorney General or any other party.
 Thus, there is simply no way to understand the provision prohibiting state authorization as anything other than a direct command to the States.
 And that is exactly what the anticommandeering rule does not allow.

-A question posed by the majority opinion was over the current severability doctrine employed by the Supreme Court at the time of this decision.
-Under this doctrine, if the Court finds a portion of the law passed by Congress is deemed unconstitutional, it must review all other aspects of that law based on the intent of Congress to determine if some or all of the law must be deemed unconstitutional.
-Alito and the five other justices that joined his opinion, excluding Breyer, believed that §§ 3701(1) was unseverable from the remaining language of PASPA and declared the law unconstitutional.
+A question posed by the majority opinion concerned the severability doctrine that the Supreme Court employed.
+Under this doctrine, if the Court finds a portion of a law passed by Congress to be unconstitutional, it must then review all other aspects of that law based on the intent of Congress to determine whether some or all of the law must be deemed unconstitutional.
+Alito and the five other justices who joined his opinion, excluding Breyer, believed that §§ 3701(1) was not severable from the remaining language of PASPA and therefore declared the entire law unconstitutional.